belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 ## Introduction

 For the past 3 years, I have been working on a [compiler](https://github.com/belijzajac/WisniaLang) for an experimental programming language that compiles to native machine code.
-It focuses on delivering tiny Linux binaries (ELF x86_64) with no LLVM dependency.
+It focuses on delivering tiny Linux binaries (`ELF` `x86_64`) with no LLVM dependency.
 As a result, what it actually competes with is the LLVM toolchain, on which a large number of other programming languages rely extensively.

+The reason for focusing on the delivery of small binaries with no LLVM dependency is to offer an alternative to the LLVM toolchain.
+While LLVM is a powerful and widely-used toolchain, it can be quite resource-intensive and may not be suitable for all scenarios.
+By offering a compiler that can produce efficient machine code without the need for LLVM, my aim is to provide a more lightweight and flexible solution for those who need it.

 ## Architecture

 ![architecture](/post-images/wisnialang-architecture.png)

+The architecture of the compiler consists of several main phases, which work together to perform this translation.
+These phases include lexical analysis, which breaks the source code down into smaller units called tokens; syntactic analysis, which builds a representation of the structure of the source code called an abstract syntax tree (AST); semantic analysis, which checks the AST for semantic errors and performs type checking; intermediate representation (IR), which represents the code in a lower-level form that is easier for the compiler to work with; code generation, which generates machine code from the IR; optimization, which improves the performance of the machine code; and linking, which combines the machine code to create a complete executable program in ELF (Executable and Linking Format) format.

 ## Programming languages and LLVM